Felix A. Levy: Life

 Levy influenced his colleagues to modify Reform Judaism's attitudes towards halakha and Jewish identity.
 He served as president of the Central Conference of American Rabbis from 1935 to 1937, and as president he had the Conference adopt the 1937 Columbus Platform to embody his ideas.
 He retired as rabbi of Emanuel Congregation in 1955, after which he served as editor of Judaism and dean of the academy for Higher Jewish Learning.
 A selection of his papers and sermons were published in S.D.
 Temkin's His Own Torah in 1969.
 He was an executive board member of the Jewish Publication Society of America.

 In 1910, Levy married Celia Schanfarber.
 Their children were Marjory, Suzanne, Katherine (who was dead by 1947), and Jacqueline.
-His son-in-law was Rabbi Wolfe Kelman and his granddaughter was Rabbi Naamah Kelman.
+His son-in-law was Rabbi Wolfe Kelman and his granddaughter is Rabbi Naamah Kelman.

 Levy died from a heart attack at his home in New York City on June 16, 1963.
 He was buried in Rosehill Cemetery.